mbarkhau/lib3to6/README.md

 Fixes are applied to match the semantics of python3 code as close as possible, even when running on a python2.7 interpreter.

-Some fixes that have been applied:
+Some fixes that have been applied in the above:

     - PEP263 magic comment to declare the coding of the python source file.
 This allows the string literal `"世界"` to